luccaseabracruz/my_client_base/README.md

     1. Clone this repository on your machine.
         $ git clone <ssh_key>

+    2. Open the cloned repository folder

-    1. On your terminal:
+    3. On your terminal:
         $ cd ./frontend (to enter the frontend folder)
         $ npm install (to install all the dependencies)
         $ npm run dev (to check if it running properly)

-    2. Pass the Local url provided in the terminal to the VITE_URL Env variable in the backend folder.
+    4. Pass the Local url provided in the terminal to the VITE_URL Env variable in the backend folder.
         ATTENTION: the url must be without "/" in the end!!!!!

 ### Starting backend